brightzheng100/platform-automation-pipelines/README.md

 ## Configuration Repo Practices

-Before we `fly` Concourse pipelines, you must have a configuration Git repo to host things like `env.yml`, `auth.yml`, product config and vars files.
+You must have a configuration Git repo to host stuff like `env.yml`, `auth.yml`, product config and vars files.

-Please refer to [here](http://docs.pivotal.io/platform-automation/v3.0/reference/inputs-outputs.html) for required input/output files which should be versioned and managed by versioning system like Git.

-Based on some real-world practices, below structure and naming pattern are my recommendation:
+Based on some real-world practices, below structure and naming conventions are my recommendation:

 ```
 ├── README.md